pygobject/pycairo/docs/reference/surfaces.rst

       provide proper alignment for each pixel and row.
 This alignment is required to allow high-performance rendering within cairo.
-The correct way to obtain a legal stride value is to call :meth:`.format_stride_for_width` with the desired format and maximum image width value, and use the resulting stride value to allocate the data and to create the *ImageSurface*.
-See :meth:`.format_stride_for_width` for example code.
+The correct way to obtain a legal stride value is to call :meth:`cairo.Format.stride_for_width` with the desired format and
+      maximum image width value, and use the resulting stride value to allocate the data and to create the :class:`ImageSurface`.
+See :meth:`cairo.Format.stride_for_width` for example code.

    .. classmethod:: create_from_png(fobj)